hephy-dd/analysis-pqc/README.md

 ## Local usage and development

-Set `PYTHONPATH` environment variable to use the local package if not using an virtual environment.
+Set `PYTHONPATH` environment variable to use the local package (if not using an virtual environment).

 ```bash
 export PYTHONPATH=$PYTHONPATH:$(pwd)